What is a PLLC?

 Like LLCs, PLLCs are easier to form and maintain than corporations.
 There are fewer formalities than those required of corporations, but PLLCs still enjoy the separation between individual owners and the business entity.
 PLLCs are a good fit for a company that wants to provide professional services, have limited liability protection, and avoid the overwhelming compliance required of corporations.

-Another important consideration before starting a PLLC is the future continuity issues if you were to retire, die, or sell the company.
+Another important consideration before starting a PLLC would be the future continuity issues if you were to retire, die, or sell the company.
 If you are in a state that requires that all members of a PLLC are license-holding professionals for each service provided, your ability to transfer ownership down the road will be limited.

 How is a PLLC Taxed?